-- Surveys for City officers and community conducted by the Community Development team in 2019-2020; - Co-design with the City's internal project group, External Reference Group and Access and Inclusion Advisory Group to plan and conduct further community engagement in 2020 and develop strategies for the new AIP; - Consultation with the community, in particular people with disability, their families, carers and disability service providers; and - Consultation with City officers to develop the AIP strategies and AIP Implementation Plan.
+- Surveys for City officers and community conducted by the Community Development team in 2019-2020. - Co-design with the City's internal project group, External Reference Group and Access and Inclusion Advisory Group to plan and conduct further community engagement in 2020 and develop strategies for the new AIP. - Consultation with the community, in particular people with disability, their families, networks and disability service providers. - Consultation with City officers to develop the AIP strategies and AIP Implementation Plan using information provided by community.